 August 11th – Winter Harbor Lobster Boat Races.
 These races are best viewed via boat.
 The lobster boat races form part of a wider Downeast Maine Lobster Festival held in the town that day.
 The festival itself is well worth a visit and includes a pancake breakfast, parade and lobster dinner.
 For a look at the typical schedule for the Downeast/Winter Harbor Lobster Festival, click here.

 August 12th – Pemaquid Lobster Boat Races (Bristol).
 These races are best viewed from the top of the tower at Pemaquid Colonial Park.
-Olde Bristol Days are also celebrated over the weekend, with fireworks on Saturday eve, a parade, food, craft vendors and music so there’s more to see that just the lobster boat races.
+Olde Bristol Days are also celebrated over the weekend, with fireworks on Saturday eve, a parade, food, craft vendors, music and more.

 August 19th – Portland Lobster Boat Races (MS Harborfest).
 These races are best viewed from Fort Allen Park/the Eastern Promenade (including the walk-way below).
 These races form part of the annual MS Harborfest, which also includes a benefit auction, Regatta and Tugboat muster.